Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Favored Recovery (Karma) {#birth-favored-recovery-karma}
-The character’s fortune and destiny realign more easily, smoothing the strain caused by forced or accelerated recovery.
+The character's fortune and destiny realign more easily, smoothing the strain caused by forced or accelerated recovery.
 **Effect:** Karma (PK) recovery is increased by **+2**.
 When the character receives healing to Karma that generates Fatigue, the Fatigue threshold is increased by **+1**.

 ---

 ### Favored Recovery (Spirituality) {#birth-favored-recovery-spirituality}
-The character’s spiritual essence stabilizes quickly after depletion, resisting backlash from restorative effects.
+The character's spiritual essence stabilizes quickly after depletion, resisting backlash from restorative effects.
 **Effect:** Spirituality (PS) recovery is increased by **+2**.
 When the character receives healing to Spirituality that generates Fatigue, the Fatigue threshold is increased by **+1**.

 ---